Welcome to today's edition of the Rush 24-7 podcast.

 Mrs. Clinton refuses to tell us.

-She insists on blaming us for these problems, such as in we haven't even talked to the Iranians directly yet.
+She insists on blaming us for these problems, such as in, we haven't even talked to the Iranians directly yet.

 By the way, wasn't it Mrs. Clinton who tried to make a mockery of Barack Obama for saying that we should?

-As though that was a very unpresidential thing to say.
+As though that was a very unpresidential thing to say?

 What'd she say last night?

-The same thing Obama has said.
+The same thing Obama has.

 Well, we haven't even had direct talks yet.

-Why we haven't even done it?
+We haven't even done it.

 Why?